mayank-s16/BugBounty/JWT/README.md

 Generate RSA key using JWT Editor Extension and select Attack > Embedded JWK.
 ## 5. JKU parameter Injection (Asymmetric)
 ### Setting up Attacker Server
-From where the key would be fetched, we can include our own hosted keys.\n Generate RSA Key copy public key as JWK.\n
+From where the key would be fetched, we can include our own hosted keys.<br>
+Generate RSA Key copy public key as JWK.<br>
-Add public key to the attacker server.\n
+Add public key to the attacker server.<br>
 Attacker Server file:
 ```
 {